mariolizanac/Linaro-O.S.-for-Zybo/README.md

 Launch Xilinx SDK from Vivado (File -> Launch SDK -> OK).
 Then create a new application project named FSBL: File -> New -> Application project -> Write "FSBL" inside the Project name box -> Next -> Select "Zynq FSBL" -> Finish.

-Then replace the fsbl_hooks.c file (allocated in zybo_base_system/source/vivado/hw/zybo_bsd/zybo_bsd.sdk/FSBL/src) with the one that can be found in "zybo_base_system/source/vivado/SDK/fsbl/fsbl_hooks.c".
+Then replace the fsbl_hooks.c file (allocated in zybo_base_system/source/vivado/hw/zybo_bsd/zybo_bsd.sdk/FSBL/src) by the one that can be found in "zybo_base_system/source/vivado/SDK/fsbl/fsbl_hooks.c".
 We have to rebuild the project: Project -> Clean..., Project -> Build All.

 In order to create the boot image (BOOT.bin file), go to Xilinx tools -> Create Boot Image.
 Select the path in which you want to generate the BOOT.bin file and select, **in order**, the following files: